Lindt & Sprüngli Group and Company

 Hazelnuts are a key raw material for Lindt & Sprüngli chocolate products.
 We source them from Italy and Turkey.
-The hazelnut supply chain in the Turkish Black Sea region, where approximately 70% of the world’s harvest originates, has serious challenges, especially concerning labor conditions.
-This is why we have been working closely with our Turkish hazelnut suppliers since 2014 on implementing programs aimed at improving the economic, agricultural, social, and environmental sustainability of hazelnut gardens.
-In 2020, we reached our goal and sourced 100% of Turkish raw (unprocessed) hazelnuts through sustainability programs.
-We even surpassed our commitment by integrating processed hazelnuts into the scope of our sustainable sourcing activities in Turkey.
-In 2021, we will continue to work closely with our Turkish hazelnut suppliers and support them as they expand and improve their sustainability programs.
-Our hazelnut sourcing model is based on long-term relationships with select suppliers and a stable farmer base.
-All our Turkish suppliers are members of the Fair Labor Association (FLA).
-Following the same structure as the Lindt & Sprüngli Farming Program for cocoa, our hazelnut program is based on four pillars: 1.
+The supply chain in the Turkish Black Sea region, where approximately 70% of the world’s hazelnut harvest originates, has high risks related to labor conditions such as the health and safety of farm workers, child labor, and seasonal workers’ working and accommodation conditions.
+Therefore, we collaborate closely with our Turkish suppliers to implement programs to improve the economic, agricultural, social, and environmental sustainability of hazelnut sourcing.
+We have long-term relationships with selected suppliers and a stable farmer base.
+The hazelnut sustainability programs are organized around four pillars: 1.
 Traceability and farmer organization 2.
 Training and knowledge transfer 3.
-Farmer investments and community development 4.
+Farmer and worker investments and community development 4.
 Verification and continuous progress

 Does Lindt & Sprüngli use ingredients that are genetically modified?

 Lindt & Sprüngli is not involved in any research or development associated with genetically modified foods.
-None of the Lindt, Caffarel, Küfferle, or Hofbauer brand products source genetically modified organisms (GMO) ingredients.
+None of the Lindt, Caffarel, Küfferle, Hofbauer, or Ghirardelli brand products source genetically modified organisms (GMO) ingredients.
 We will continue this practice as long as non-GMO raw materials are available.
 Regular tests are performed to monitor these products and ensure compliance with relevant EU and Swiss regulations.
-We only use high-quality raw materials from well renowned suppliers with which we have a long-standing and a very reliable collaboration.
-These suppliers provide contractual guarantees that they supply us only with ingredients that are non-GMO, and we take steps to verify these guarantees through our own testing.
-Furthermore, we purposely refrain from using certain ingredients with an increased risk of being genetically modified.
-Ghirardelli is working on measures to guarantee that all its products are free from genetically modified ingredients by 2021.
-Since the end of 2019, only a very minor percentage of toppings include GMO ingredients.
+Since late 2019, only a very minor percentage of toppings include bioengineered ingredients.
 Russell Stover is currently not planning to switch to non-GMO products.

 Are there trans fats or hydrogenated oils in Lindt & Sprüngli chocolate?